 - No-Sew Bunny Gnome Pattern – Quick and fun, this simple no-sew gnome pattern is perfect for making a bunny that has bunny legs and arms that are soooo squishy sweet!

 Your shares are how this site grows and I am sincerely grateful.
 Know a friend who’d like this?
-Please share it on Facebook or save it to your favorite DIY gnome crafts board on Pinterest.
+Please save this to an Easter ideas pin board or share it on Facebook.